(I originally intended this for startup founders, who are often

 this is the worst consequence of fame, that's not so bad.

-Unfortunately that is not the worst consequence of fame.
+Unfortunately this is not the worst consequence of fame.
 As well

 as fanboys, you'll have haters.